Sentinel Space Telescope

 The Sentinel Space Telescope was a space observatory to be developed by Ball Aerospace & Technologies for the B612 Foundation.
 The B612 Foundation is dedicated to protecting the Earth from dangerous asteroid strikes and Sentinel was to be the Foundation's first spacecraft tangibly to address that mission.

 The space telescope was intended to locate and catalog 90% of the asteroids greater than 140 m in diameter that exist in near-Earth orbits.
 The telescope would have orbited the Sun in a Venus-like orbit (i.e. between Earth and the Sun).
 This orbit would allow it clearly to view the night half of the sky every 20 days, and pick out objects that are often difficult, if not impossible, to see in advance from Earth."
 Sentinel would have had an operational mission life of six and a half to ten years.

 After NASA terminated their funding agreement with the B612 Foundation in October 2015 and the private fundraising goals could not be met, the Foundation eventually opted for an alternative approach using a constellation of much smaller spacecraft under study as of June 2017.
 NASA/JPL's NEOCam has been proposed instead.

 History

 The B612 project grew out of a one-day workshop on asteroid deflection organized by Piet Hut and Ed Lu at NASA Johnson Space Center, Houston, Texas on October 20, 2001.
 Participants Rusty Schweickart, Clark Chapman, Piet Hut, and Ed Lu established the B612 Foundation on October 7, 2002.
 The Foundation originally planned to launch Sentinel by December 2016 and to begin data retrieval no later than 6 months after successful positioning.

 In April 2013, the plan had moved out to launching on a SpaceX Falcon 9 in 2018, following preliminary design review in 2014, and critical design review in 2015.

-As of April 2013, B612 was attempting to raise approximately $450 million in total to fund the total development and launch cost of Sentinel, at a rate of some $30 to $40 million per year.
+As of April 2013, B612 was attempting to raise approximately $450 million in total to fund the development and launch cost of Sentinel, at a rate of some $30 to $40 million per year.
 That funding profile excludes the advertised 2018 launch date.